joa24jm/php_pycharm_test/README.md

 # Interactive Dashboards with App live data

-The ultimate goal of this project is to get a pipeline that requests live data from the server, aggregates it and pushes the results on a website / git repo / app so that the users and interested people can always have a look on the live data.
+The ultimate goal of this project is to get a pipeline that requests live data from the server, aggregates it and pushes the results to a website / git repo / app so that the users and interested people can always have a look on the live data.
-As the connection to a frozen view of the TYT database is already established, we start with the TYT project.
+As the connection to a frozen view of the *TYT* database is already established, we start with the *TYT* project.

-## Create a connection to a database

-In `src/DBConnection` there is a `.env` file that contains the credentials to the database you want to connect to.
-You need to fill in there your credentials and add the file to `.gitignore` to keep your credentials private.

-### Setup
+## Setup

-Create a `.env` file (no filename, just the extension) in the same directory as the python script `dbConnection.py`.
+To connect to the remote database via ssh tunnel create a `.env` file in the same directory as the `db_connection.py` python script ([./src/utils](./src/utils)).

+The resulting file (`./src/utils/.env`) must have the following content:

 ```txt
 ssh_host = ???